thiagobossardi/thiagobossardi.github.io/README.md

 # Economist

 ### About me
-An ambitious and results-driven person with knowledge and professional interest in economics and policy making.
-A highly motivated self-starter with experience working in fast-paced commercial environments, having acquired significant experience both in the UK and in Brazil.
-A dedicated and diligent professional who exhibits outstanding interpersonal, analytical, and communication skills and a sound, methodical approach to understanding the intricacies of business issues and the wider business picture, having successfully led and managed multiple projects throughout my career.
-A highly motivated individual who continuously pursues opportunities to gain new skills and experience and insists on thorough and intensive professional development.
+An ambitious and results-driven professional with expertise in economics and policy making.
+With experience in fast-paced commercial environments in the UK and Brazil, I possess excellent interpersonal, analytical, and communication skills.
+Throughout my career, I have successfully led and managed multiple projects, showcasing a methodical approach to understanding complex business issues.
+I am a highly motivated self-starter who continuously seeks opportunities for professional development and acquiring new skills.

 ### Skills
 - Economics - Econometrics - Macroeconomics